Venkateshsandupatla/Automation-with---Python/README.md

 # Automation-with---Python
-The main Code is menu.py (ignore other files)
+The main Code is menu.py  Download docker.repo and hi.py to your vm then start using our program

 In this Program we gonna achieve intresting things that is automation using Python: